 Objective.
 The financial objective is, through the use of public school funds, to ensure that Peñasco Independent Schools provide adequate operational resources to provide and improve services to NM tribal students.
 These services will meet the educational needs and provide opportunities to tribal students attending PISD.
+In addition, PISD utilizes federal grants, Impact Aid Indian Education and the Formula Grant, which provides a modest amount to support the purchase of technology (Promethium Interactive White Board), books and professional development materials.

 Background.
 The New Mexico public school funding formula is based on a model developed by the National Education Finance Project (NEFP) in the late 1960s and early 1970s.
 As a tool for better decision making, the model had great potential because of the variety of data that could be accommodated and the ease with which new data could be added and new decision options made available.
-Prior to the creation of the current formula, school funding methods had created a high degree of disequalization among districts because of differences in local wealth.
+Prior to the creation of the current formula, school funding methods had created a high degree of inequity among districts because of differences in local wealth.
 The gap between rich and poor districts was broad, and the revenue that would be required to reach full equalization with the richest districts was staggering.
 The goal of the new formula, therefore, was clear: to equalize educational opportunity at the highest possible revenue level, while minimizing the financial loss to the richest districts.
 As a result of the committee's work, the 1974 New Mexico Legislature enacted the Public School Finance Act, which has been widely acclaimed as one of the most innovative of the school finance plans currently being used across the country.
 The formula is designed to distribute operational funds to school districts objectively and in a non-categorical manner, while providing for local school district autonomy.
 Formula dollars received by local districts are not earmarked for specific programs.
 Within statutory and regulatory guidelines, school districts have the latitude to spend their dollars according to local priorities.
 In place for more than four decades, the public school funding formula has been under constant analysis.
 For the most part, the results of these analyses have supported statutory data-based refinements to the structure of the formula, while maintaining the philosophical concept of educational equity for all students.